 There has been limited tightening of global financial services regulations but the ultimate sanction of losing your liberty is still highly unlikely.
 It still more likely that financial services leaders will depart their employer with handsome pay-offs and pension packages rather than serving time in a USA or UK jail.

-Until individual financial services industry leaders face and are convicted of criminal prosecutions, business leaders will continue to lead their employers to hefty financial penalties and even liquidation.
+Until individual financial services industry leaders face and are convicted of criminal prosecutions business leaders will continue to lead their employers to hefty financial penalties and even liquidation.
 If you kill someone at work, you at least have some real chance of going to jail.
 If you kill a corporate entity, you will almost certainly not go to jail in UK and USA.
-Appearing in court to face charges is not the same as losing your liberty for 7-10 years.
+Appearing in court to face charges is not the same as losing your liberty for 7 to 10 years.

 Pick up the latest financial services news opinions reviews and jobs